-Cation cycling: Proton leak is a leak current of protons.
-There can be other cation contributors to leak current including calcium and probably magnesium.
-Calcium current is balanced by mitochondrial Na/Ca exchange, which is balanced by Na/H exchange or K/H exchange.
+Cation cycling: There can be other cation contributors to leak current including calcium and probably magnesium.
+Calcium current is balanced by mitochondrial Na/Ca exchange. which is balanced by Na/H exchange or K/H exchange.
 This is another effective uncoupling mechanism different from proton leak and slip.